mcolotto/magic-research-2-modding-example/README.md

 The easiest way to create a new mod is to base it off from the example that you have just downloaded.

 1. First, open `package.json` and edit the fields `name` and `description` (and optionally, `version`).
+2. Next, copy the file `src/MR2TestMods.ts` into its same folder, and rename the copy to `nameOfYourMod.ts`.
+3. Scroll all the way down in this new file and edit the field `description` there.
-2. Next, open `src/index.ts`, scroll all the way down, and edit the `description` variable.
+4. Finally, open `src/index.ts`, scroll all the way down, and change the line that says `require("./MR2TestMods.ts")` to instead point to the new file you created: `require("./nameOfYourMod.ts")`.

 Changing those fields will impact how your mod is seen in the game.
 The exports of `index.ts` will be seen by the game and will be used to load the mod or to access its metadata.